top of page

 6 days in total (36 hours).

-Generic Advanced Level module
+Advanced Level

 4 days, of which 3 are didactic teaching days, and one practice day to consolidate learning and apply it to your own workplace situation.

-One of three Specialist Advanced Level modules
+One of three Specialist Advanced Level Master Classes

 2 days focusing on a specialisation.